Note: This article is out of date. While the Tsukiji Fish Market still exists, the tuna auction has now moved the to the new Toyosu Fish Market.

 Simply put, they are wooden cubicles.
 Except the wood was fake wood, and the door was a small navy curtain.
 They are in no way soundproof – I learned that the hard way when my neighbor spend the whole three hours snoring like a man about to die.

-For a list of Things you Need to Bring to a Manga Cafe (for an overnight), read this helpful article.
-The shortlist is your passport/foreigner registration card, eyemask, ear plugs, and alarm clock.
+The shortlist of things you need to bring to a manga cafe includes your passport/foreigner registration card, eyemask, ear plugs, and alarm clock.

 Why Com Com Manga Cafe?